-The 1856 Flying Eagle Cent is technically a pattern piece, which was created in considerable numbers to illustrate the concept of a small sized cent.
+The 1856 Flying Eagle Cent (Buy on eBay) is technically a pattern piece, which was created in considerable numbers to illustrate the concept of a small sized cent.
 Until that point, the one cent coin had been a bulky pure copper piece, nearly as large as the half dollar.
 By the 1850’s the cost of producing the large cents had become greater than the face value.
 Also, the coins were increasingly unpopular with the public due to their weight and lack of legal tender status.
 Some banks and stores refused them, while others accepted them at a discount.

 The new one cent coins would have a different composition, weight, and design.
 A number of different alloys including copper, nickel, and zinc were initially examined before the Mint Director approved an alloy of 88% copper and 12% nickel with a weight of 72 grains.
 The new coins were designed by James B. Longacre.
 The obverse features an eagle in flight that closely resembles Christian Gobrecht’s design for the reverse of the Gobrecht Dollars issued from 1836 to 1839.
 The reverse features an agricultural wreath of corn, wheat, cotton, and tobacco similar to the one designed by Longacre for the three-dollar gold piece.

 Near the end of 1856, the Mint produced several hundred of the new small cents to distribution to Congressman, Treasury officials, and other VIPs to gain support for the new design and format.
 The efforts were successful, and the new small cent was authorized with the passage of the Mint Act of February 21, 1857.
 The Flying Eagle Cent was produced for circulation starting in 1857.